GwendolyneFreddy/butchery/README.md

 - <a href="https://www.baldursgateworld.fr"><acronym title="Copper Coronet">La Couronne de Cuivre</acronym></a> team for hosting the mod.
 - The creators of the Baldur's Gate series: <a href="https://www.bioware.com/">Bioware</a> and <a href="https://www.obsidian.net/">Black Isle Studios</a>.
 - Big thanks to yota13 for providing the Russian translation.
-- Big thanks to Freddy_Gwendo (aka Gwendolyne) for make the update of this mod possible.
+- Big thanks to Freddy_Gwendo (aka Gwendolyne) for making possible the update of this mod.
 - Thanks to Pen of Chaos for borrowing his barbarian French soundset.
 - Thanks to artists from <a href="https://www.pinterest.fr/">Pinterest</a> for their portraits.
 - Everyone else from the <a href="https://www.baldursgateworld.fr">La Couronne de Cuivre</a>, <a href="https://www.gibberlings3.net/forums/">The Gibberlings Three</a>, <a href="http://www.shsforums.net/">Spellhold Studios</a> forums, and the other Infinity Engine gaming and modding communities who offered their help and support.